mlabs-haskell/lambda-buffers/docs/haskell.md

 Also like with product types, the constructor has the same name as the type.

-The field names, similar to sum constructor names, are prepended with the lowercased named of the type with a single quote (`'`) to maintain uniqueness.
+The field names, similar to sum constructor names, are prepended with the lowercased name of the type with a single quote (`'`) to maintain uniqueness.